Gerson Bautista: New York Mets

 On July 31, 2017, the Red Sox traded him along with Jamie Callahan and Stephen Nogosek to the New York Mets for Addison Reed.
 New York assigned him to the St. Lucie Mets and he finished the season there.
 In 37 total relief appearances between Salem and St. Lucie, he was 3–3 with a 4.22 ERA and 73 strikeouts in 59.2 innings.
 The Mets added him to their 40-man roster after the 2017 season.

 Bautista started 2018 with the Binghamton Rumble Ponies before being promoted to the Las Vegas 51s.
 He was recalled by the Mets and made his Major League debut on April 17, 2018.

 Seattle Mariners

 On December 3, 2018, the Mets traded Bautista, Jay Bruce, Jarred Kelenic, Anthony Swarzak, and Justin Dunn to the Seattle Mariners for Edwin Díaz, Robinson Canó, and $20 million.
+He appeared in 8 games for Seattle in 2019, struggling to an 11.00 ERA with 7 strikeouts over 9 innings pitched.

+Bautista did not appear for Seattle in 2020, and did not pitch in the minor leagues due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On October 23, 2020, Bautista was removed from the 40–man roster and sent outright to the Triple–A Tacoma Rainiers.
+He became a free agent on November 2.

-He appeared in 8 games in 2019 for Seattle.
-Bautista was outrighted off of the 40-man roster on October 23, 2020.
-He became a free agent on November 2, 2020.
-On November 5, 2020, Bautista re-signed a minor league deal with the Mariners.
-On March 22, 2021, Bautista was released.
+On November 5, 2020, Bautista re-signed with the Mariners on a minor league contract.
+He was released prior to the start of the season on March 22, 2021.